The choice to serve is one of sacrifice.

-Our global network of volunteers — representing all 50 states, Guam, Puerto Rico, and 24 countries abroad — work to ensure that those who serve or have served are supported, uplifted, and remembered through a variety of support programs.
+Our global network of volunteers — representing all 50 states, Washington DC, and 31 countries abroad — work to ensure that those who serve or have served are supported, uplifted, and remembered through a variety of support programs.

 The mission of Soldiers’ Angels is to provide aid, comfort, and resources to the military, veterans, and their families.

 The vision of Soldiers’ Angels is to ensure military, wounded military, veterans, and their families have access to needed community resources and support.